Robyn is a new mom devoted who's devoted to cooking nutritious, delicious, and clean treats for her family.

 Spicy and Addicting

 These cookies are super spicy, delicious, and nutritious.
 They’re perfect during fall but wonderful year around.
-They're coated in raw sugar crystals giving them just a bit of crunch.
+They're coated in raw sugar crystals, which give them just a bit of crunch.
 Made with molasses and coconut oil, these chewy and crunchy cookies are purely addicting

 The second consideration is the use of sulfur during processing.
 I prefer unsulfured molasses.
 Unsulfured molasses allows the sugar cane to ripen in the sun rather than be forced to factory ripen through the use of sulfur.
 Many people have severe allergic reactions to sulfur dioxide in foods.